As it turns out, the answer comes down mostly to a bit of religion and a whole lot of politics:

 They also have a related clock system, which marks 12 hours between sunrise and sunset all through the year (I frankly still do not understand how this is possible).
 My driver said that in Ethiopia, "Good Morning" is not said until sunrise (which is 1 o'clock their time), "Good Evening" or "Good Night" is said only after sunset, which would only be after the next 12 hour cycle begins.

-named the current Hebrew epoch
+Maimonides, the Rabbi who named the current Hebrew epoch |

 Rosh Hashanah is basically Jewish New Year, except it has more religious implications than the Gregorian New Year on December 31st.
 This holiday follows a calendar system that cycles, and therefore it is not on the same day every year.